What is it made from?

 - Low viscosity (thin fluid, almost like water in consistency)

-Our carrier oil is safe for you, pets and kids and can be used in most recipes if you’d like to cook with your CBD oil or can be taken just as is.
+Our carrier oil is safe for you and your pets and can be used in most recipes if you’d like to cook with your CBD oil or can be taken just as is.

 Mixing CBD and carrier oil